Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet

 Our investigation of the architecture-composition relation in Sect.~\ref{freq_SP_composition} must be considered with caution because it only concerned rocky planets.
-Yet, in principle it may also apply to rocky planets with tenuous H/He atmospheres, if some available gas was accreted by the super-Earths at the time of their formation, and was not later on stripped away by post-formation processes such as atmospheric photoevaporation (e.g., \citealt{2014ApJ...792....1L}) or core-powered mass loss (e.g., \citealt{2018MNRAS.476..759G}).
-However, the well-known degeneracy in SP composition from the measurement of the bulk density alone does not allow us to distinguish whether or which non-rocky planets in the 10 transiting systems with CJs of our SP sample are actually dry (rocky worlds shrouded by thin H/He atmospheres, which formed within the water snowline) or icy (water worlds with possible H/He envelops, which formed beyond the water snowline and then migrated inwards).
+In principle, it may also apply to rocky planets with tenuous H/He atmospheres, if some available gas was accreted by the super-Earths at the time of their formation, and was not subsequently stripped away by post-formation processes such as atmospheric photoevaporation (e.g., \citealt{2014ApJ...792....1L}) or core-powered mass loss (e.g., \citealt{2018MNRAS.476..759G}).
+However, the well-known degeneracy in SP composition from the measurement of the bulk density alone does not allow us to distinguish whether or which non-rocky planets in the ten transiting systems with CJs of our SP sample are actually dry (rocky worlds shrouded by thin H/He atmospheres, which formed within the water snowline) or icy (water worlds with possible H/He envelopes, formed beyond the water snowline and then migrated inwards).
 This makes the investigation of the architecture-composition link challenging.

-We showed that higher multiplicity SP systems are found in systems with CJs in low-eccentricity orbits, being immune to dynamical instabilities generated by highly eccentric CJs.
-In this sense, SPs are not indifferent to CJs, even in the great majority of cases where $f_{\rm CJ | SP} \sim f_{\rm CJ}$.
+We show that higher multiplicity SP systems are found in systems with CJs in low-eccentricity orbits, being immune to dynamical instabilities generated by highly eccentric CJs.
+In this sense, SPs are not indifferent to CJs, even in the majority of cases where $f_{\rm CJ | SP} \sim f_{\rm CJ}$.